 - Sign in to YouTube.

-- In the top right, select your account > Creator Studio.
+- In the top right, select your profile picture Creator Studio.

 How to use the Demographics report